unisdr/undrr-dldt-app/README.md

-# Prototype App - DLDT React
+# Prototype App - DLDT

 **Disclaimer: This prototype app was built over the first half of 2023 in collaboration with UNDRR (United Nations Office for Disaster Risk Reduction).
 It is important to note that this is not production code and should not be used as such.**